evandbeck/white-label-forum/README.md

 - npm start --prefix client

 # Known Buglist
-- Login does not redirect to Forum page (Signup does upon account creation)
+- Signup does not redirect to forum page
-- Upon account creation, user is redirected but is still unauthorized to view content, so TypeError is thrown.
-Must logout and login again to view.
 - OP does not show user information until a second post has been created (likely because OP information is pulled from thread array, and cannot populate until other posts exist).
 # Project Template: React/Rails API